HafslundEcoVannkraft/stratus-tf-github-environments/DEPENDABOT.md

 # Dependabot Configuration

-This document explains how Dependabot is configured in the `stratus-tf-aca-gh-vending` repository to automatically manage dependency updates.
+This document explains how Dependabot is configured in the `stratus-tf-github-environments` repository to automatically manage dependency updates.

 ## Overview